 Add More Lighting

-We've talked recently on the blog about adding decorative lighting to your kitchen, which is certainly one way to make an impact.
+We've talked in the past about adding decorative lighting to your kitchen, which is certainly one way to make an impact.
 Beyond that, though, increasing both task and ambient lighting throughout the kitchen creates a different type of change that's worth looking into.
-Rather than relying on one or two large fixtures placed on the ceiling, modern kitchen design uses a range of lighting options to allow you to adjust the lighting for your needs.
-Having a mixture of recessed lighting, undercabinet and/or in-cabinet lighting, and decorative lighting combined allow you to maximize light during dinner prep, moody ambient lighting for an evening in, or simple task lighting to help you find your way to the coffee maker in the morning.
-Consider also the type of lighting, and work to replace harsh, yellow fluorescent lighting with energy efficient LEDs or CFLs.
+Rather than relying on one or two large fixtures placed on the ceiling, modern kitchen design uses a range of lighting options to allow you to adjust the light level for your needs.
+Having a mixture of recessed lighting, undercabinet and/or in-cabinet lighting, and decorative lighting allow you to maximize light during dinner prep, create moody ambient lighting for an evening in, or provide simple task lighting to help you find your way to the coffee maker in the morning.
+Consider also the type of light bulb and work to replace harsh, yellow fluorescent lighting with energy efficient LEDs or CFLs.

 Install or Replace the Backsplash

 The backsplash, which is a material added to the wall between the counter and the underside of the upper cabinets, has a two-fold purpose.
-First, it protects the wall from cooking spills or accidents, and moisture, any of which can potentially damage the drywall.
+First, it protects the wall from cooking spills or accidents and moisture, any of which can potentially damage the drywall.
 Second, it provides an opportunity to add style and personality.
 There are several backsplash materials on the market, including tile, glass, and stainless steel, so there's sure to be an option for your tastes and budget.
 The backsplash can become a key element to the new style of your kitchen, or you can select subtle materials that do the job without taking all the attention.